-We manufacture several products in our Athlone, Ireland facility that are marketed by third parties, including FAMPYRA and VUMERITY.
-This facility has been inspected by U.S., Irish, Brazilian, Turkish, Gulf Health States, including Saudi Arabia, Korean, Belarusian, Russian and Chinese regulatory authorities for compliance with required cGMP standards for continued commercial manufacturing.
+We manufacture several products in the Athlone Facility that are marketed by third parties, including FAMPYRA and VUMERITY.
+This facility has been inspected by U.S., Irish, Brazilian, Turkish, Libyan, Saudi Arabian, Korean, Belarusian, Russian and Chinese regulatory authorities for compliance with required cGMP standards for continued commercial manufacturing.